-They are ongoing supporters of Dining Out For Life, Fight Against Breast Cancer, and Food Runners.
+They are ongoing supporters of Dining Out for Life, Fight Against Breast Cancer, and Food Runners.
 Specifically, in Vacaville they offer schools and community groups the opportunity to visit and enjoy a meal on a designated Monday or Tuesday, and Amici’s donates back 25% of that group's total spend to the cause of their choice.